cwhd/NikeHack/nike_hackathon_backend_guide.md

 ### Step 12: Connect the mobile front-end to the Functions backend

-1. In another instance of Visual Studio, open the MyMobileApp.sln file sitting in the root folder - this will open a new Xamarin project targeting iOS and Android
+1. In another instance of Visual Studio, open the MyMobileApp.sln file sitting in the root folder - this will open a Xamarin Forms project targeting iOS and Android
 1. Open the App.xaml.cs file and set your Azure Function endpoint on line 17.
 1. Right-click on either the iOS Android project and select "Set as Startup Project", then click "Rebuild"
    - If you are targeting iOS, you will need to bridge your PC with a Mac - please see [this doc](linkhere) for more info